 I don’t know exactly why I wanted to stuff this into a beef casing.
 Part of it is because I had one in the freezer.
 Part of it was because I’d seen round coppa di testa before, and it looked tastier than the square loaves of head cheese I’d seen elsewhere.
 It is purely a presentation thing; you don’t eat the casing.
 So I stuffed the head cheese into the beef bung cap — doesn’t that just make it sound even more revolting? — tied it off to compress the meat and broth, then hung it on a dowel set over the cleaned stock pot in the fridge overnight to set.

 Or so I hoped.
 Setting the gelatin in the stock is the bugbear of brawn-making.
 Too much gelatin and you have an appalling, rubbery block o’heady grayness.
 Mmmm…gray rubbery pig head… But too little gelatin and everything falls apart when you cut into the loaf or sausage.

 I had to wait a full 24 hours to know if I’d failed, as we were busy all that day.
 So when we came home last night, I brought out my sharpest knife, ran it under the hottest water I could get from the tap (this helps it cut cleanly through the testa), and sliced.
 I didn’t dare slice too thinly, as I knew I was a little on the light side when it came to the gelatin.
 But sliced thick, it worked.

 The testa held together on the plate, and could be sliced.
-All I could ask for with my first try.
+All I could ask for.
 It looked like the brawn I’d seen in books and on charcuterie plates.
 But would it be worth eating?